MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

 5. Add the quantity purchased.
 The system will populate the unit price based on the non-stocked item price configuration.
 6. Verify the total amount and other required details on the line.
 7. On the line details, on the **Project** tab, select the ID of the project that this item will be recorded to.
-8. Optionally, select the activity number, and update yhe project category and line property.
+8. Optionally, select the activity number, and update the project category and line property.
 9. Post pending vendor invoice.
 When the invoice is posted, the system records:

     - The vendor balance amount.